DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-09-why-do-we-need-a-register-of-placement-schools.md

       href: /becoming-a-teacher/understanding-the-relationships-between-organisations-delivering-initial-teacher-training/
 ---

-Placement schools are a core part of every initial teacher training (ITT) partnership.
+Placement schools are an integral part of every initial teacher training (ITT) course.
 They host trainee teachers on placement, provide school-based training, and supply mentors to support professional development.
 These schools are also referred to as placement partners or school partners.

-While the accredited ITT provider leads the partnership, and training partners may help coordinate activity, it is the placement school that delivers the in-school experience that trainee teachers rely on.
+While the accredited ITT provider leads the partnership, and training partners may help coordinate activity, it is the placement school that facilitates the essential in-school experience that trainee teachers require.
+Every trainee must attend at least two different school placements.

 Placements may take place in a range of settings, including: